synfig/synfig/README-CMake.md

 to build commands, because default for `make` is to run single-threaded and `ninja` tends to use too much threads which eat up your RAM (may vary).

+Note for packagers:
+On Unix systems, the Synfig Studio looks out for its symbols, sounds and plugins at CMAKE_INSTALL_PREFIX/share.
+If you want to change the prefix you need to overwrite the `DATA_PREFIX` variable.
+Pass `-DDATA_PREFIX=/usr` for example to made Synfig Studio look at /usr/share for its data.

 ### Building

 ```